-The Amathus archaeological site is located 11km east of Limassol centre and is considered as one of the most important ancient and historical sites of Cyprus.
+The Amathus archaeological site is located 11km east of Limassol centre and is considered as one of the most important ancient and historical sites in Cyprus.
 It is also known as Ancient Amathunta and dates back to 1100 BC.

 Over the centuries, Amathous was conquered by a number of conquerors including Persians, Ptolemies, Romans and Byzantines.
 At the end it was destroyed and abandoned during the 7th century A.D. as a result of the Arab invasions.
 During the Archaic period, strong walls were built which were further strengthened during the Hellenistic period.
 Later, the southeast walls were rebuilt while the north and east sections were restored in the face of the Arab threat in the 7th century.